sduff/sduff.github.io/_docs/colophon.md

 ## Disclaimer

-The postings on this site are my own and do not represent the position or opinions of Splunk Inc., or its affiliates.
+The postings on this site are my own and do not represent the position or opinions of my employer or its affiliates.

+All data and information provided on this site is for informational purposes only.
+I make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
+All information is provided on an as-is basis.